Upgrade Guide

 urlFor service change

-When calling urlFor in PHP (not Twig) to generate a route from it's name, the service as been replaced.
+When calling urlFor in PHP (not Twig) to generate a route from its name, the service has been replaced.
 Find and replace the following import to upgrade:

 • Find : use Slim\Interfaces\RouteParserInterface;